Streaming Ingestion

 path to the config file in dedicated config folder which contains table overridden properties for the particular table to be ingested.

-Sample config files for table wise overridden properties can be found under hudi-utilities/src/test/resources/streamer-config
+Sample config files for table wise overridden properties can be found under hudi-utilities/src/test/resources/streamer-config.
+The command to run HoodieMultiTableStreamer is also similar to how you run HoodieStreamer.

 [hoodie]$ spark-submit --class org.apache.hudi.utilities.streamer.HoodieMultiTableStreamer `ls packaging/hudi-utilities-bundle/target/hudi-utilities-bundle-*.jar` \